 If you’re looking to build equity in your home and don’t want to wait, there are several options for doing so, including recasting your mortgage, refinancing, or remodeling to boost your home’s value.
 Just be wary of financing that creates negative equity (or decreases in your home equity) like home equity loans and lines of credit.

 Home equity is the portion of a home’s value that belongs to the homeowner.
 In other words, it’s the part of a property’s value that the homeowner doesn’t have to repay to their mortgage lender (or other creditor).

-If you just took out a mortgage with a 0% down payment, you don't have any home equity yet.
-That's because in this situation, you need to repay the entire amount your home is worth.
+If you just took out a mortgage with a 0% down payment, you don't have any home equity yet because you still need to repay the entire amount your home is worth.

 On the other hand, if you've finished paying off your mortgage and you aren't borrowing against your home through a home equity loan or a home equity line of credit, you have 100% equity.
-In this case, the entire value of your home is yours, and you don't owe any money on the property.
+The entire value of your home is yours, and you don't owe any money on the property.

 Many people will find themselves somewhere in the middle, having built up equity but with a mortgage balance they still need to pay off.

-Next, see how much you owe on your home.
-Add up your outstanding mortgage balance and the remaining balances on any home equity loans or home equity lines of credit you've taken out.
-This is the total you have to repay.
+You’ll also need to know how much you owe on your home.
+Add up your outstanding mortgage balance (available on your monthly mortgage statements) and the remaining balances on any home equity loans or home equity lines of credit you've taken out to find the total you have to repay.